 The right ventricle has thinner walls because it only needs to pump blood a short distance back to the heart and the lungs.
-The left ventricle, on the other hand, has much thicker walls and is a much higher pressure pump because it is required to push blood to the rest of the body.
+On the other hand, the left ventricle has much thicker walls and is a much higher pressure pump because it is required to push blood to the rest of the body.

 The functions of blood:

-- Transportation: The primary function of blood is to transport nutrients and oxygen to the cells of the body.
+- Transportation: The primary function of blood is transporting nutrients and oxygen to the body’s cells.
 It also takes away CO2 and various wastes from the cells and delivers hormones to specific tissues.